 "There are a range of therapies that GPs can consider for you, depending on your circumstances," says Daniel Robotham.
 "Talking therapies can help people address underlying issues that may reinforce their sense of isolation or make it hard for them to form new relationships.
 If the loneliness is linked to a deep anxiety about social situations, cognitive behavioural therapy (CBT) may help people overcome that fear."

-Another piece of research by Professor John Cacioppo, published earlier this year, found that changing how people perceive and think about other people was an good way of helping to deal with loneliness.
+Another piece of research by Professor John Cacioppo, published in 2014, found that changing how people perceive and think about other people was an good way of helping to deal with loneliness.
 "Effective interventions are not so much about providing others with whom people can interact, providing social support, or teaching social skills as they are about changing how people who feel lonely perceive, think about, and act towards other people," Professor Cacioppo explained.
 In the studies that his team examined, using CBT was particularly effective.
 Talk to your GP if you think this might be a useful approach for you.

 Don’t forget that you can take simple steps to help yourself, by picking up on existing interests, or exploring new ones.
 If you’d like to find out about local activities and groups, or opportunities for volunteering to help others, visit your local library, and sports centres and clubs.
 "If you have reduced mobility or live in a rural area, look on the internet for online communities," said Bridget O’Connell.
 "There are groups out there for everyone.
 Doing something that gives purpose and structure to your day and helps you meet new people, is a move in the right direction."